EvansSchoolPolicyAnalysisAndResearch/LSMS-Agricultural-Indicators-Code/Nigeria GHS/Nigeria GHS Wave 5/readme.md

 * Computes summary statistics for the variables in the previous 3 sections, reporting mean, standard deviation/standard error, percentiles, and n.
 See the summary statistics file in the main project folder.

 ## Known Issues and Changes from Previous Surveys
 * Previous waves of Nigeria consider yams under a single crop code (1120).
 In Wave 4, the category was broken out into four subcategories: white yam, yellow yam, water yam, and three-leaved yam.
 These crops were reunited under the 1120 umbrella, but have (sometimes significantly) different planting and harvest dates, so there's some loss of information occurring.
-In the October 2024 update, the decision was made to drop three-leaved yam from the combined category under the assumption that its cultivation and uses differ substantially from the other three.
+In the October 2024 update to wave 4, the decision was made to drop three-leaved yam from the combined category under the assumption that its cultivation and uses differ substantially from the other three; this has also been implemented for wave 5.
 * The questions around family labor days worked have changed, resulting in underreporting compared to previous waves.
 Labor productivity statistics are not comparable to waves 1-3.
 * Fishing-related expenses are no longer included because the relevant questions were removed
-* Prior to version 3 of the dataset, the aggregate consumption files were unavailable, so a similar version was constructed _without_ using the regional and temporal deflation factors applied in consumption aggregate files.
-This code is left in for validation purposes but not currently used to construct estimates.
+* As of version 1 of the dataset (in use as of July 2025), the aggregate consumption files were unavailable, so a similar versio is constructed _without_ using the regional and temporal deflation factors applied in consumption aggregate files.
+This code is currently used to construct the consumption estimates.
+Comparisons in wave 4 suggested that the deflation factors only modestly affected the averages.